The Oregon Coast has sustained and inspired communities and visitors for centuries.

 Working with many partners, we installed innovative new tide gates at Winter Lake on the Coquille River.
 These provide dry pastures for grazing in the summer, while also allowing them to be flooded for juvenile salmon in the winter months when cattle are not using the land.
 The impacts have been remarkable.
 Not only have the number of juvenile salmon dramatically increased, but the additional time in these wetlands means the fish are reaching the ocean at twice the size of those prior to the improvements, dramatically increasing their survival rates.

 But we've got a lot more work to do.
-There are an estimated 3,000 tide gates in estuaries along the Oregon Coast and in waters off the Columbia River that may be negatively impacting fish passage and juvenile salmon habitat.
+There are between 1,000 and 1,500 tide gates in estuaries along the Oregon Coast and in waters off the Columbia River that may be negatively impacting fish passage and juvenile salmon habitat.
 We are currently evaluating which projects will produce the greatest returns.

 Love the Oregon Coast Too?

 Keep up on our Oregon work when you join our email list.